-The December meeting has been cancelled.
-We will be rescheduling for January.
-If you are interested in joining us to discuss the book please email Sara for the details: email@example.com.
+We will be meeting on Thursday March 20, 2014 at 6:30 pm at Tessa’s apartment.
+If you are interested in joining us to discuss the book please email Sara for the details: firstname.lastname@example.org.

 Ray Blakney (Mexico 2006-08) has begun a 3rd goal project with the PC regional offices and the PC 3rd goal office in DC to try to create an online archive to keep the language training material made all over the world from getting lost.
 Ray has created a sub-section on his website with all the information gathered to date.
 He has currently close to 100 languages with ebooks, audios and even some videos.